68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 Testing and Proficiency Checks

-Expect to demonstrate proficiency in tasks like:
+Expect to demonstrate proficiency in tasks such as:

-• Performing CPR and managing airways
+• Executing CPR and managing airways

-• Treating trauma and controlling bleeding
+• Addressing traumatic injuries and controlling bleeding

 • Administering medications